Overview of General Call for Presentations

 - UTF-8 or ASCII Text File (TXT)

-Submissions that do not include an extended abstract or an accessible extended abstract may not be reviewed.
+Submissions that do not include an extended summary or one that is not accessible may not be reviewed.

-Please note all session rooms are set theater-style (chairs only) with a head table and two (2) chairs for speakers.
+Please note that all presentation rooms are set theater-style (chairs only) with a head table and two (2) chairs for presenters.
 (There are no panel presentations.)
-All session rooms are equipped with the following:
+All presentation rooms are equipped with the following:

 - Wide-Screen Color Digital Projector (16:10, 1280 x 800)